timbees44/autofor/README.md

 	GitHub follow these steps:

 - **Check you have 'git' installed on your system**
-	- For Debian based Linux distributions, git can be installed by runnning:
+	- For Debian based Linux distributions, git can be installed by running:

 	```
 	sudo apt install git